royoelen/hanze-python-qtl-workshop/docs/source/qtl_visualization.rst

 Jupyter again
 ------------

-Let's now start Jupyter again so we can make and view our plots
+Let's now start Jupyter again so we can make and view our plots, or

 .. code-block:: console